Updated for 2014

 Workers are usually:

-- Agency workers (‘temps’) – the Agency who finds you work pays your wages (or if you are a Contractor, you may get work through an Agency but an Umbrella company pays your wages), and the Company who hires you pays a fee to the Agency for your work.
+- Agency workers (‘temps’) – the Agency who finds you work pays your wages (or if you are a contractor, you may get work through an Agency but an Umbrella company pays your wages), and the Company who hires you pays a fee to the Agency for your work.
 For more information on working out if you are an Agency worker click here.

 - Some Freelancers and Contractors - there are occasions when those who are self-employed for tax purposes may be classified as ‘workers’ for employment rights purposes – including when a self-employed person is personally providing a service under a contract for another party to a client (i.e. not providing services directly to the client or business).
 You cannot be a ‘worker’ if you are self-employed and the contract between yourself and your client includes a genuine right entitling you to ‘substitute’ someone else to do the work.
+See our 2014 Guide to the new ‘False’ Self-Employment legislation which affects self-employed people who are employed via intermediaries such as employment agencies, payroll or umbrella companies (any business that supplies labour) who currently only pay taxes as a self-employed person.

 In addition, there are also Home-workers (or Piece-Workers) who have more limited rights than normal ‘workers’.
 See our Guide to what Employment Rights you have here.